jundalisay/sp/content/en/material/principles/part-1/chapter-03d.md

 So the sequence is:

-1. Identity settles on a configuration
+1. Identity settles on a configuration, as state-change
 2. This configuration allows energy to go through the identity
 3. The energy causes the identity to spin or act based on its nature or layer and sublayer